ACoAs MANIPULATING Self & Others (Part 3c)

 As stated in Part 1, M is an attempt at getting our needs met, but only indirectly, because we’re not allowed to HAVE them (shame is what we feel about each need never provided by our family).
 Back then, trying to get anything we needed always ended in being made fun of, punished or completely ignored.

-BUT since needs are NORMAL & therefore don’t go away, we look for alternative ways of meeting them, while still obeying the toxic rules – putting ourselves in a double bind.
+BUT since to have needs is normal & they never go away, we look for alternative ways of meeting them (vicious cycle), while still obeying the toxic rules – putting ourself in a double bind .

 Manipulative TACTICS